 Trace width calculators are handy when you are designing your PCB.
-You can use them to determine the minimum width of the traces, which can safely pass the required amount of current without damaging the PCB.
+You can use them to determine the minimum width of the traces, safely passing the required amount of current without damaging the PCB.

 The calculator will provide the results for the internal trace layers and external trace layers in the air.
 You can then apply the values to your PCB design to ensure the proper functionality of the board and the end device or appliance.

 We have discussed what a trace width calculator and the applications of the tool are.
-In the next chapter, we will explore the different types of calculators you can use to calculate your PCB trace width.
+The next chapter will explore the different calculators you can use to calculate your PCB trace width.